-8.CHECK ROUTE WITH ASSISTANCE AND BY VEHICLE
+9. CHECK ROUTE --- WITH ASSISTANCE AND BY VEHICLE

 Check Route is a planned journey, the object of which is to check whether you are being followed.
-The previous example was a check route on foot, by a person acting alone.
+Last issue's example was a check route on foot, by a person acting alone.